Turning 16 brings with it new rights and responsibilities, including being eligible to vote for the first time.

 By registering to vote, you will get an important say on your future.
-Having reached 18, there's no better way to change things.
-You will be able to vote at Local Government, European and Parliamentary elections.
+Having reached 16, there's no better way to change things.
+You will be able to vote at Local Government and Senedd Elections.
+At 18 you will be able to vote at all other elections, including Parliamentary Elections.

 Find out more about registering your vote and how the elections process works using the following links: